 Becoming a GP Supervisor

 Primary Care Supervisors are a crucial part of the General Practice workforce and support many groups of learners in their education and development.
-The following pages will give an overview of the Primary Care Supervisor roles available, how to apply and how to accredit.
+The following pages will give an overview of the Primary Care Supervisor roles available, how to apply and how to become GMC-recognised.

 Overview